Bjarne-AAU/BananaRenderer/README.md

 ## ToDo

-* Euler convention seems to be buggy for pyrr?!
-So use quaternions from now.
+* Wrong Euler convention for quaternion conversion.
+So use quaternions for now.
+* Model matrix can only edited from interactive mode.
+Need option when using cli/file as well.
+* Improve camera control.